 Compliance discussions with CEOs should be logical and direct, with the CCO offering solutions.
-During the conversation, discuss why, for example, purchasing technology to review personal trading can improve efficiencies by allowing compliance staff to be more productive, accurate and thorough in their reviews.
-Explain that by implementing internal controls, such as a pre-trading compliance system, the firm can mitigate regulatory risks and satisfy their ethical responsibilities for their clients.
+During the conversation, discuss why, for example, purchasing technology to review personal trading can improve efficiencies by allowing compliance staff to be more productive, accurate, and thorough in their reviews.
+Explain that by implementing internal controls, such as a pre-trading compliance system, the firm can mitigate regulatory risks and satisfy its ethical responsibilities to its clients.

 Personalization is Effective

 It is crucial for the CCO to build a strong relationship with the CEO early on.
 It is essential to be viewed as a reliable adviser to the business, rather than a cop on the beat.
 Establishing that relationship, however, takes time and persistence.
 You will need to communicate effectively and clearly, in a style that is personal to them.

 Tie All Discussions to the Business and Reducing the CEO’s Liability

 Ultimately, the CEO is responsible for overseeing the Firm’s operations.
 Help the CEO to mitigate liability by proactively informing them of compliance risks and solutions and keeping them engaged.

 For more tips and information, visit our website at www.corecls.com.